mdeous/fatbotslim/docs/usage/tuto/simple.rst

 * Line 2:

-    Here we import the :class:`fatbotslim.handlers.CommandHandler` that will be used to make the bot react to the `!hello` command.
+    Here we import the :class:`fatbotslim.handlers.CommandHandler` that will be used to make the bot react to the `!hello` command and the :attr:`EVT_PUBLIC` variable, which is used to define

 The handler:
 ------------